 - 1. In the left navigation pane, tap Laser Settings > Laser Power/LiteLOC Setup. - 2.
 To activate the controls, tap the Display White Test Pattern slider. - 3.
 To create a new laser file, tap Create. - 4.
 In the Create dialog, type a name for the new laser file and tap Create. - 5.
-If the laser file will be associated with a 3D channel, tap the 3D Sync slider. - 6.
 Under Maximum Expected Room Temperature, tap the plus and minus signs (or drag the temperature slider) to indicate the maximum expected room temperature in the projection booth.

 The system uses the maximum expected room temperature to calculate the light output.
-The default maximum expected room temperature setting is 25° C. A lower room temperature generally results in increased brightness and better efficiency.
+The default maximum expected room temperature setting is 35° C. A lower room temperature generally results in increased brightness and better efficiency.
 A higher room temperature will reduce the maximum power setting available for the lasers.
 The maximum expected room temperature setting must reflect actual operating conditions.